 While it is your landlord’s responsibility to install Smoke Alarms and Carbon Monoxide Detectors, if needed; once the alarms are installed and working properly, it’s the renter’s responsibility to maintain these alarms.
-According to the US Fire Administration, smoke alarms should be tested monthly to ensure they are in working order.
+Smoke alarms should be tested monthly to ensure they are in working order.
 You should also replace the battery, or backup battery, at least once every year.

 Keeping the Rental Clean:

 Keeping your apartment clean is not only a good idea for your own quality of life, but is expected due to tenant regulations and leasing agreements.
 While it may seem that your apartment cleanliness shouldn’t be any of your landlord’s business, if it could cause damages or attract pests, you may be violating your lease agreement, which could lead to eviction.
 But keeping your apartment clean also has many other benefits;

 Lowering Your Bills; Keeping your appliances clean allows them to run as efficiently as possible, which helps lower your utility bills!
 Cleaning out your refrigerator and getting rid of old food clogging up your shelves will help it run more efficiently.
 Keeping your microwave, oven, and stovetop clean will help you save money on electricity and avoid unpleasant odors and smoke.
 If your apartment has a washer and dryer, keeping them clean can help avoid mildew smells and lint build-up.

 Improving Allergies; Dusting, sweeping, and vacuuming regularly can help prevent allergen buildup, such as dust and pet dander, and improve allergy symptoms in you or your family.
 It can also help protect your electronic devices, such as laptops, televisions, and gaming consoles.
 Dust can build up in your electronics and cause issues such as overheating and malfunctions.